BashayerNouri/catch_me_if_you_can/01_introduction/01_python_1_catch_me_if_you_can.md

 **What will you use during this project:**

- - `Python:` For developing the game
+ - `Python:` For developing the game.
  - `Trello:` a list-making application to keep track of your work.
  - `Command Prompt/Terminal:` Basic usage of the Terminal commands.
  - `Git:` a version-control system for tracking the changes we're making